pykale/transparentML/content/index.md

 ## Acknowledgements

 This development is supported by the [Funding call for online learning courses in responsible AI](https://www.turing.ac.uk/funding-call-online-learning-courses-responsible-ai) from the [Alan Turing Institute](https://www.turing.ac.uk/).

+We have used [GitHub Copilot](https://copilot.github.com/) to generate some of the teaching materials.